Variational closures for composite homogenised fluid flows: Deterministic homogenisation of flow maps

-is positive.
-Indeed, the ergodic theorem states that up to a $\bbP$-zero set, $\operatorname{supp} \bbP \subset B_{\bbP}$, however, $B_{\bbP}$ is often larger.
-Moreover, it is often the case that the $\operatorname{supp} \bbP$ has Riemannian volume zero. \end{remark} \begin{remark} A detailed discussion of the rough weak invariance principle can be found in Sections 2.33 and 4.13 of \cite{chevyrev2019multiscale}.
-Moreover, See, also, \cite[Theorem 9.1]{10.1214/14-AOP979}, which is the first paper to recognize the application of rough paths to the problem of deterministic homogenisation.
-In \cite[Theorem 1.1]{kelly2017deterministic} the authors were able to relax mixing conditions and product structure of the noise term to extend earlier work on deterministic homogenisation (e.g., \cite{melbourne2011note} and \cite{melbourne2015correction}) \end{remark}
+\end{enumerate} and Assumption \ref{asm:weak_invariance}(i) holds, then Assumption \ref{asm:weak_invariance}(ii) holds.
+See, also, \cite[Theorem 9.1]{10.1214/14-AOP979}, which is the first paper to recognize the application of rough paths to the problem of deterministic homogenisation.
+In \cite[Theorem 1.1]{kelly2017deterministic} the authors were able to relax the mixing conditions and product structure of the noise term to extend earlier work on deterministic homogenisation (e.g., \cite{melbourne2011note} and \cite{melbourne2015correction}) \end{remark}

 The following theorem is then a direct consequence of Theorems \ref{thm:rough_flow_map} and \ref{thm:RDE2SDE} in the appendix (see, also, Theorem 5.5 of \cite{10.1214/21-AIHP1203}.) \begin{theorem}[Convergence of $\Xi^{\varepsilon}$] Let $T>0$ and Assumption \ref{asm:weak_invariance} hold.
 Let $W=\Sigma^{-1/2}B$, which is an $K$-dimensional Brownian motion on $(\Omega, \clF, \bbP)$ with identity covariance.
 Let $\bbF$ denote the filtration generated by $W$.
 Let $n\ge 2$ and assume $\sigma \in \mathfrak{X}_{C^{n+2}}(\bbT^d)^K$.
 Let $\Gamma := \sqrt{\Sigma}^{-1} \wt{\Gamma} \sqrt{\Sigma}^{-T} \in \mathfrak{s} \mathfrak{o}(K)$ and $\xi := \sigma \sqrt{\Sigma}$.
 Then $\Xi^{\varepsilon}\rightarrow_\bbP \Xi$ in $C^\alpha( [0,T] ;\operatorname{Diff}_{C^{n}}(\bbT^d))$ as $\varepsilon\rightarrow 0$ for any $\alpha<1/2$, where $\Xi: \Omega \times [0,T]\rightarrow \operatorname{Diff}_{C^{n}}(\bbT^d))$ is the $\bbF$-adapted stochastic flow of diffeomorphisms such that for each $\bar{X}\in \bbT^d$, $\Xi(\bar{X})$ is the unique strong $\bbF$-adapted solution of the SDE